ioBanker/docs.bitshares.build/MPA.md

 ### Margin Call (First Level Settlement)
 The margin call sells collateral, to buy shares of the borrowed MPA back and reduce the amount of debt.
-The margin call will occur, when the CR is lower than the MCR and a bid is equal or greater than the margin call price.
+The margin call will occur, when the CR is lower than the MCR and a bid is equal or greater than the Call Price (CP): = DEBT / COLLATERAL * MCR.
 The borrower is able to add extra collateral or reduce the debt, to increse his CR and prevent further margin calls.

 #### MSSR